 (1) A driver on a road (except a multi-lane road) must drive as near as practicable to the far left side of the road.

 Note: Multi-lane road is defined in the dictionary.

-(2) This rule does not apply to the rider of a motor bike.
+- (2) This rule does not apply to:

+- (a) the rider of a motor bike; or

+- (b) the rider of a bicycle when approaching, entering or riding in a roundabout.